NadaAdem/-Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

 The purpose of this project is to analyze the employment database of  'Pewlett-Hackard' to find the number of retiring employees by position.
-To prepare for the incoming waves of retirement, it is suggested to create a mentorship program to train the next generation of employees.
+To prepare for the incoming waves of retirement, it is suggested to create a mentorship program to train the  employees for new postions .